-If you are submitting an amendment, please see below for the materials you will need to provide to the IRB office in hard copy, with original signatures.
-Be sure to consider the points below and make sure they are addressed in your submission so your amendment can be processed quickly and efficiently:
+When submitting an amendment, use the appropriate sample cover letter printed on your department’s letterhead.
+The amendment needs to be provided to the IRB office in hard copy, with original signatures.
+Be sure to consider the points in the cover letter and make sure they are addressed in your submission so your amendment can be processed quickly and efficiently:

 1) When should I submit an amendment / modification for a study?

 Any modifications to a research study require IRB approval before the requested change can be implemented.
 Here are some examples of when amendments must be submitted to the IRB for review and approval:

 Please do not hesitate to contact the IRB office at 617-636-7512 if you have any questions about when to submit an amendment for your study.

 2) What do I need to submit for an amendment / modification?

 Note: Be sure to update the version date and/or version number on each revised document.

 3) Do I need to submit anything to the IRB if there are changes in the research team for my study?

 Yes, the addition and removal of research team members requires IRB review and approval before new research team members can start working on the study.
 All research team members must be up to date with their mandatory research education (CITI, and GCP, as applicable), and the PI must have their completed Conflict of Interest (COI) Form on file (and submitted to the IRB, if needed).

 Please Note: If you are requesting a change in Principal Investigator (PI), the cover letter must be signed in original ink by both the former PI and the newly proposed PI.